Waleed al-Shehri: September 11 attacks

-Waleed al-Shehri, his brother Wail, and Satam al-Suqami arrived together at Logan Airport at 06:45 on the morning of September 11, 2001, having left their Ford Focus rental car in the airport parking facility.
-Upon check-in, Wail al-Shehri was selected by the Computer Assisted Passenger Prescreening System (CAPPS), as was his brother Waleed, and Flight 11 hijacker Satam al-Suqami.
+Waleed al-Shehri, his brother Wail, and Satam al-Suqami arrived together at Logan Airport at 06:45 on the morning of 11 September 2001, having left their Ford Focus rental car in the airport parking facility.
+Upon check-in, Wail al-Shehri was selected by the Computer Assisted Passenger Prescreening System (CAPPS), as were his brother Waleed and Flight 11 hijacker Satam al-Suqami.
 Mohamed Atta, the pilot hijacker on Flight 11 had also been selected in Portland.
 Being selected by CAPPS meant that their checked baggage were subject to extra screening.
 As the CAPPS was only for luggage, the three hijackers did not undergo any extra scrutiny at the passenger security checkpoint.

 By 7:40 a.m., all five hijackers were aboard the flight, which was scheduled to depart at 7:45 a.m.
 Wail and Waleed al-Shehri sat together in first class in seats 2A and 2B respectively.
 The aircraft taxied away from Gate 26 and departed Logan International Airport at 7:59 a.m. from runway 4R after a 14-minute delay.
 The hijacking of Flight 11 began at approximately 08:14, which is when the pilot stopped responding to air traffic control.
 It is suspected that the brothers stabbed two flight attendants in the hijacking.
 At 08:46:40, Mohamed Atta deliberately crashed Flight 11 into the northern facade of the North Tower (Tower 1) of the World Trade Center.
 The damage caused to the North Tower destroyed any means of escape from above the impact zone, trapping 1,344 people.
 The North Tower collapsed at 10:28, after burning for 102 minutes.

 Aftermath

-Reports after September 11 attacks
+Reports after 9/11 attacks

-On September 23, 2001, BBC News reported that al-Shehri was "alive and well" in Casablanca, Morocco, and was talking to multiple media organizations; however, due to confusion over the man's identity and some editorial concerns over conspiracy theories, BBC News later modified the September 23 report by inserting "A man called ... " BBC News considers the September 23 report superseded by an October 5, 2001 report that lists Waleed as one of the alleged hijackers believed by the FBI to be responsible for the September 11 attacks.
+On 23 September 2001, BBC News reported that al-Shehri was "alive and well" in Casablanca, Morocco, and was talking to multiple media organizations; however, due to confusion over the man's identity and some editorial concerns over conspiracy theories, BBC News later modified 23 September report by inserting "A man called ... " BBC News considers 23 September report superseded by an 5 October 2001 report that lists Waleed as one of the alleged hijackers believed by the FBI to be responsible for 11 September attacks.